3mcd/javelin/README.md

 # javelin

-A suite of packages used to create multiplayer games in TypeScript.
+A collection of packages for web multiplayer online game development.

-**Note: This project is in alpha and will likely break occasionally.**

 ## Getting Started